 “What would you do, if I sang out of tune,” echoes in the hearts of millions as the famous lyrics first penned by Lennon and McCartney (more of a ‘Paul song,’ no question), and later endured by Joe Cocker’s 1969 cover and subsequent opening theme for the classic TV show, The Wonder Years.
 Clearly, the Cocker version reigns supreme with its bluesy progression provided by Jimmy Page’s stinging guitar, topped with a ferocious vocal performance by Cocker that seems to release enough tension to wipe out a city.
-The soulful backup singers and brilliant eight-minute Woodstock performance highlighted in the ’69 documentary (where Cocker’s band admitted to being high on LCD), reduces the Ringo Starr-sung version down to more of a spoof than a real Beatles song.
+The soulful backup singers and brilliant eight-minute Woodstock performance highlighted in the ’69 documentary (where Cocker’s band admitted to being high on acid), reduces the Ringo Starr-sung version down to more of a spoof than a real Beatles tune.

 Growing up in the late-’80s, Cocker’s cover of “With a Little Help from My Friends” became synonymous with Americana and popular culture when the song first appeared as the song that defined Kevin Arnold’s coming-of-age story in The Wonder Years.
 Overnight, every kid in my generation associated the tune with the bygone spirit of the ’60s, as opposed to the limited range offered by Ringo on countless forgotten performances with his All-Starr Band.

-In the mid-’70s, when John Belushi covered the song on SNL during the inaugural Not Ready For Prime Time Players season, his spastic Joe Cocker on drugs impersonation was not only in tune, but also managed to earn a standing ovation from an audience that didn’t know whether to laugh out loud, or to cheer in admiration for a magical performance that was genius, jaw-dropping, and reminded everyone of how Cocker poured every ounce of his sweat and tears into each performance.
+In the mid-’70s, when John Belushi covered the song on SNL during the inaugural “Not Ready For Prime Time Players” season, his spastic Joe Cocker on drugs performance was not only in tune, but also managed to earn a standing ovation from an audience that didn’t know whether to laugh, or to cheer in admiration of a magical performance that was genius, jaw-dropping, and reminded everyone how Cocker poured every ounce of his sweat and tears into each performance.

 A few days ago, I decided to get my nostalgia fix by watching The Wonder Years on Netflix – hoping to hear Cocker’s theme and feel the spirit of suburbia during the Age of Aquarius.
 But then it happened.
-And by it, I mean a reoccurring nightmare I’m set to have for the rest of my adult life.
+And by it, I mean a reoccurring nightmare I’m probably going to have for the rest of my adult life.

 The opening song of The Wonder Years, “With a Little Help from My Friends,” the Cocker version, didn’t quite sound right.
-No, in fact, it was literally someone else doing the singing!
+No, in fact, it was someone else doing the singing.
 A country singer more in the line of an older, more washed up version of Toby Keith.
 Each note, systematically destroying my childhood with what can only be described as a sweaty-sounding rendition that pisses on the essence of what Cocker brought to the cover.
 It’s disgusting, and frankly, everyone at Netflix, ABC, and whoever else manages the licensing and reissue of the show should be ashamed of themselves.
 Show creators Neal Marlens and Carol Black, who may or may not have been involved in the gutting of the show’s soundtrack, are also at fault for allowing this to happen.